Beyoncé once told Victoria Beckham how the Spice Girls "inspired" her

 Explaining her decision to not participate in Spice Girls’ 2019 live reunion, Posh said: “I’d rather concentrate on my family and my company.
 I’m 45 now and very happy to be the woman I am… I’m not trying to change, I want to be the best version of myself.”

 Meanwhile, it was reported earlier this week that the Spice Girls are gearing up to reunite once again – this time for a sequel to their 1997 film Spice World.
-The project is said to mark the group’s 25th anniversary next year.
+The big-screen project is said to part of the group’s 25th anniversary plans.